Pressure ridge (ice)

-A pressure ridge, when consisting of ice, is a linear pile-up of sea ice fragments formed in pack ice by accumulation in the convergence between floes.
+A pressure ridge, when consisting of ice in an oceanic or coastal environment, is a linear pile-up of sea ice fragments formed in pack ice by accumulation in the convergence between floes.

 Such a pressure ridge develops in an ice cover as a result of a stress regime established within the plane of the ice.
 Within sea ice expanses, pressure ridges originate from the interaction between floes, as they collide with each other.
-Currents and winds are the main driving forces, but the latter are particularly effective when they have a predominant direction.
+Currents and winds are the main driving forces, but the latter is particularly effective when they have a predominant direction.
 Pressure ridges are made up of angular ice blocks of various sizes that pile up on the floes.
 The part of the ridge that is above the water surface is known as the sail; that below it as the keel.
-Pressure ridges are the thickest sea ice features and account for about one-half of the total sea ice volume.
+Pressure ridges are the thickest sea ice features and account for up to 30–40% of the total sea ice area and about one-half of the total sea ice volume.
 Stamukhi are pressure ridges that are grounded and that result from the interaction between fast ice and the drifting pack ice.
+Similar to undeformed ice, pressure ridges can be first-, second-, and multiyear depending on how many melt seasons they managed to survive.
+Ridges can be formed from ice of different ages, but mostly consist of 20–40 cm thick blocks of thin and young ice.

+Spatial coverage and seasonal evolution

+Ridges are distributed unevenly within the Arctic Ocean.
+Ridge concentration is the highest close to the Northern coast of Greenland and Canada.
+Ridge concentration can be estimated using satellite laser altimeters, while the most accurate measurements of ridge topography are obtained from airborne and submarine surveys, as well as from ocean moorings.
+Ridge concentration in the North of Greenland showed a substantial decrease between 1993 and 2023, with 12–15% fewer ridges per decade.
+A typical distance between two adjacent ridges is around 100–200 meters.
+Ridges in areas with thicker ice typically have a higher concentration and larger depth.